squamuglia/prismic-schema-generator/README.md

 # 🏭 Prismic Schema Generator

 Being able to generate a schema SDL file from prismic allows you to build custom types in Prismic and then generate types for use in your application, you can even use a package [like this](https://graphql-code-generator.com/).

-If you're like me and you like to validate data as it comes into your application, you also can use those types with packages like [Decoders](https://www.npmjs.com/package/decoders)
+If you're like me and you like to validate data as it comes into your application, you also can use those types alongeside packages like [Decoders](https://www.npmjs.com/package/decoders)

-To get started, simply install:
+### Getting Started

 ```
 yarn add prismic-schema-generator